Adobe ® Lightroom’s Develop Module explained

 As you can see, by looking at the Histogram in the top right, the photo appears ever so slightly underexposed.
-So I move the Exposure slider a little to the right to compensate for that.
-Too much and I lose detail in the sky, which is not desirable either.
+Therefore I decided to move the Exposure slider a little to the right to compensate for that.
+Too much, and I lose detail in the sky, which is not desirable either.

 Now I change the Contrast.
-As you can see by the color gradient of the Contrast and Exposure slider, the sliders work in opposite directions.
-Moving the Exposure slider to the right brightens the photo up while moving the Contrast slider to the right darkens the photo.
+As you can see by the Contrast and Exposure slider’s color gradient, the sliders work in opposite directions.
+Moving the Exposure slider to the right brightens the photo up, while moving the Contrast slider to the right darkens the photo.
 Very often, though not always, you will, therefore, find yourself moving the Exposure and Contrast slider in opposite directions.

 Unless you have a photo of bright colors only, with no blacks, you will most likely want your black to be pitch black and not dark grey.
 However, if your blacks are too dark, it would mean that your grays might be drifting into blacks too.
-The latter, of course, needs to be avoided, unless you need them to be that dark for some reason.
+Of course, the latter needs to be avoided, unless you need them to be that dark for some reason.
 The Blacks slider is going to help you with this task.

-Yes, changing the Blacks, Whites, Highlights, and Shadows affects the histogram as well, so be careful not to overdo it.
+Yes, changing the Blacks, Whites, Highlights, and Shadows affects the histogram, so be careful not to overdo it.

-If you compare the previous version with this one, you will notices that for example, the rocks got darker, but the darkening in the sky is barely noticeable.
+If you compare the previous version with this one, you will notice that, for example, the rocks got darker, but the darkening in the sky is barely noticeable.
 This, because the Blacks slider affects the darkest areas of an image.

 In this little example, the most noticeable effect is the brightening of the sky.
 Also, if you look carefully at the histogram, you can see that it has changed too.

-Also, as the sliders before, this one also affects the histogram.
+Also, as the sliders before, this one affects the histogram too.
 If you look carefully, you can see less black clipping than before.

 It should not come as a surprise that the Highlights slider affects the highlights in the image.
 Yea, I am sincerely sorry that it won’t bake cookies for you now…

-However, the good news is, that it can help you to get some structure back into your clouds, so let’s look at the effects in our example.
+However, the good news is that it can help you get some structure back into your clouds, so let’s look at our example’s effects.

 How do I know what values to set those sliders too?